janbaer/howcani-old/readme.md

 - serve --port=3001 --lrport=123456 - starts the local webserver on the given port and listen on the give livereloadport
 - test - starts the karma server and stays in a watch mode
 - test-ci - starts the karma server, executes the tests and finish

-- buildAndDeploy --tag=1.0 - builds the app with the production settings and deploys the build to github with the given tag as version number in the commit message.
+## Deployment

+To deploy a new version of HowCanI you just have to push a new tag to Github.
+The rest will be done by Travis.
+It's building a new release from the current master branch with the given Tag as head and publish it automatically to the github project page.

 ## Links for developer infos